Saqib-develops/Car_price_prediction/README.md

-# 🚗 Car Price Prediction using Machine Learning
+# 🚗 Used Car Price Prediction using Machine Learning

 This project aims to **predict the selling price of used cars** based on various features such as age, mileage, fuel type, transmission, and more.
 The goal is to compare multiple regression models and determine which performs best in predicting car prices.